Superman Confidential

-One unpublished story was completed prior to the series getting cancelled, Man and Superman, which was released over a decade later in 2019 as a 100-page comic book one-shot issue written by Marv Wolfman and drawn by Claudio Castellini, which was a retelling of Superman's origin story.
+While the series was ultimately canceled after 14 issues, one noteworthy unpublished story called "Man and Superman" had been completed before the cancellation.
+This story, which was eventually released as a 100-page comic book one-shot issue in 2019, was written by Marv Wolfman and illustrated by Claudio Castellini.
+It served as a retelling of Superman's origin story, offering a fresh take on the tale.